unadlib/reactant/docs/using-create-react-app.md

 ## Add the babel configuration

-Reactant development need `@babel/plugin-proposal-decorators` and `@babel/plugin-proposal-class-properties`, `create-react-app` has already installed them by default.
+Reactant development need `@babel/plugin-proposal-decorators` and `@babel/plugin-proposal-class-properties`.
 If you find that they are not installed, run `yarn add -D @babel/plugin-proposal-decorators @babel/plugin-proposal-class-properties` to install them.

 And then add babel config in `package.json`: